jonnonz1/nz-statute-book/acts/public/1992/ship-registration-act-1992.md

 (2) Every person having possession or control of a certificate of registry or a provisional certificate of registry or a certificate of registration or a provisional certificate of registration shall deliver the certificate on demand to—
   (a) the person entitled to custody of it for the purposes of the lawful navigation of the ship; or (b) the Registrar, a Deputy Registrar, a Customs officer, a proper officer, or any other person entitled by law to require its delivery.
-(3) Every person commits an offence and is liable to a fine not exceeding $5,000 who— (a) fails to comply with subsection (2); or
+(3) Every person commits an offence and is liable on conviction to a fine not exceeding $5,000 who— (a) fails to comply with subsection (2); or
   (b) with intent to deceive, uses or lends to another person or allows to be used by another person an invalid certificate of registry or an invalid provisional certificate of registry or an invalid certificate of registration or an invalid provisional certificate of registration.
 (4) If in any proceedings in respect of an offence against this section the court is of the opinion that the certificate to which the proceedings relate is lost, the court shall make an order to that effect and cause a copy of the order bearing the seal of the court to be served on the Registrar.